agronskiy/gronskiy.com/content/posts/2020-12-filtering-posts-over-multiple-taxonomies-hugo/index.md

 ## What Hugo can do

 Operating on *taxonomies* – which are hierarchies of tags – is where Hugo shines.
-Page kinds *taxonomy* and *taxonomyTerm* (explained below in a second) are first-class citizens in Hugo’s system of types.￼
+Page kinds *taxonomy* and *taxonomyTerm* (explained below in a second) are first-class citizens in Hugo’s system of types.

-To bring an example: with minimal modifications of your `config.yaml￼` (to be precise,in this particular example no modifications are needed – since “tags” is one of two default taxonomies￼), it is enough to add e.g.
+To bring an example: with minimal modifications of your `config.yaml￼` (to be precise,in this particular example no modifications are needed – since “tags” is one of two default taxonomies), it is enough to add e.g.
 ```yaml
 tag:
   - aviation